petershin/liferay-learn/docs/dxp/latest/en/liferay-development/objects/displaying-object-entries/displaying-object-entries-with-collection-providers.md

    ![Select the Filters to apply.](./displaying-object-entries-with-collection-providers/images/04.png)

-After selecting the desired provider, use additional fragment options to determine how Object entries appear, including *List Style* and *Pagination*.
+After selecting the desired collection, use additional fragment options to determine how Object entries appear, including *List Style* and *Pagination*.

 ## Mapping Fragments to Object Fields